codefuse-ai/Awesome-Code-LLM/README.md

 - "MobileVLM: A Vision-Language Model for Better Intra- and Inter-UI Understanding" [2024-09] [[paper](https://arxiv.org/abs/2409.14818)]

 - "Multimodal Auto Validation For Self-Refinement in Web Agents" [2024-10] [[paper](https://arxiv.org/abs/2410.00689)]

+- "Navigating the Digital World as Humans Do: Universal Visual Grounding for GUI Agents" [2024-10] [[paper](https://arxiv.org/abs/2410.05243)]

 ## 4. Code LLM for Low-Resource, Low-Level, and Domain-Specific Languages